 So why does PCOS cause weight gain?
-In this article, we are going to shed light on this matter as we try to better understand why PCOS causes weight gain and see if there are any available solutions or treatments to help deal with this matter.
+In this article, we are going to shed light on this matter as we try to better understand why PCOS can cause weight gain and see if there are any available solutions or treatments to help deal with this matter.

 What Is PCOS?

-Also known as Polycystic ovary syndrome, this is a complex hormonal disorder that affects women of a reproductive age.
-Research suggests that the polycystic ovary syndrome is the most common endocrine abnormality among women.
-In the United States alone, studies have shown that approximately 5 percent to 10 percent of women aged between 18 to 44 years are affected by this illness – this is about 5 million women in just the US (5).
+Also known as polycystic ovary syndrome, this is a complex hormonal disorder that affects women of a reproductive age.
+Research suggests that polycystic ovary syndrome is the most common endocrine abnormality among women.
+In the United States alone, studies have shown that approximately 5-10% of women aged between 18 to 44 years are affected by this illness – this is about 5 million women in just the US (5).